Skip to main content

 International assessments

-The Australian financial sector is subject to several international assessments from international bodies such as the Basel Committee of Banking Supervision (BCBS), the International Monetary Fund (IMF) and the Financial Stability Board (FSB).
+The Australian financial sector is subject to several international assessments from international bodies such as the Basel Committee of Banking Supervision (BCBS) and the International Monetary Fund (IMF).
 These assessments provide valuable opportunities for APRA to benchmark against international principles, in line with APRA's vision to be a world class prudential regulator.

 Regulatory Consistency Assessment Programme